 - Keep an Eye on Competitors: Understanding what your competitors are doing can help you learn where to reach more customers.
 Take notice if they have a large audience on another social network or getting a lot of reviews.
 Be willing to learn and adjust your approach.

-- Subscribe to Help a Reporter Out: HARO is a free resource that journalists use to find sources for their articles.
-They’ll often ask for an expert in a specific field, or a local business owner to quote.
-This can lead to backlinks to your website and mentions of your business.
+- Subscribe to Help a Reporter Out: HARO is a free resource journalists use to find an expert in a specific field, or a local business owner to quote, and lead to backlinks to your website.

 Keep reading for more resources.